Notes on Gender Role Transition

 permission from DEVIL WOMAN, the Diablo Valley Girls newsletter.
 Ms

 Freeman is the wife of a crossdresser.
-She can be reached
+Julie can be reached at Julie39@comcast.net.
+Her book, A Significant Other View, by Julie Freeman is available now through Amazon.com.

 Significant others from time to time go out with their partners to gender events.
 These events may be at a hotel, a couple's home, or even a restaurant.
 Usually they attend with others whether it be a monthly Tri-Ess meeting, a DVG rap group, or California Dreamin'.
 Their partners are pleased that they attend these somewhat "protected" events and may even express a desire for their significant other to go out in public with them - perhaps shopping at a nearby mall, go to a movie or play, or out to dinner.